Danielmasud/-MATLAB-Audio-Analysis-Control-Interface/README.md

-🎧 MATLAB Audio Analysis & Control Interface
+# 🎧 MATLAB Audio Analysis & Control Interface

-📝 Project Overview
+## Overview

 Developed an interactive application using MATLAB App Designer for real-time audio analysis and playback control.
 The system allows users to load, visualize, and manipulate .wav audio files with high precision.